Viewing Permit and Plan Records

-- If you are not able to locate the desired records you may submit a Request to View Building Permit Records form for assistance.
+- If you are not able to locate the desired records, you may complete a Request to View Building Permit Records form and submit it by email.
 It may take up to 10 days to retrieve your requested records.

 - No records prior to 1956 are available from the City of Fremont.
 Contact the County of Alameda County Assessor’s office for further information.

 - No records are available for buildings that have been Demolished, Razed or Removed.
 Contact the Alameda County Assessor’s or Recorder’s Office for information related to easements, property lines and taxable building areas.

 - Copies of permits may be made from available records.
 Cost for 8 ½” x 11” page are typically $0.25 for the first 5 pages and $0.10 for every page thereafter.

 - Official plans may not be copied except with the written permission, which permission shall not be unreasonably withheld, of the certified, licensed or registered professional or his or her successor, if any, who signed the original documents and the written permission of the original or current owner of the building.

 - City staff will contact the professional for approval to copy plans.
 Up to 30 days or more may be required to contact the professional and the cost per professional contacted is $82.50.